Hardwood Floor Installation

 It is not rocket science, but you must have patience, get the proper materials and machines and prepare accordingly.
-It is of crucial importance that you control humidity level throughout the rooms and before you get the flooring delivered, make sure the floors are dry and the relative humidity is optimal for solid wood - between 50% and 60% and the temperature is about 18 degrees.
+It is of crucial importance that you control humidity levels throughout the rooms and before you get the flooring delivered, make sure the floors are dry and the relative humidity is optimal for solid wood - between 50% and 60% and the temperature is about 18 degrees.

 Remember that you should let the planks acclimatise within the rooms where the wood floor installation is going to be for at least 7-8 days, never store your flooring outdoors and all doors, windows etc. should be closed.
 Finally, you should check the pipes throughout the property and make sure it is in good condition.
 So, here are some tips:

 - Make sure you are about to use materials of good quality

 - Make sure the subfloor is ready and is getting the proper underlayment (floating floor installation)

 - Make sure you have all the equipment and tools ready and at hand

 - Make sure the floorboards have been allowed enough time to acclimatise